UCLHp/edit-dicom-image-type/README.md

 # edit-dicom-image-type

-This script was created because we were unable to import MRI files
+This script was created because we were unable to import various files from other centres

 Created by Callum Gillies 06/05/2020,
 This code intends to edit the tag only and leave the image intact